Does the Orient Express Live Up to Its Glamorous Golden-Age Reputation?

 But let’s get back to the beginning of the journey.
 The room we are milling about was originally built as a private waiting hall for Emperor Franz Joseph I and his wife, Elizabeth, in the 1870s.
 It’s not open to the public and, though its massive green doors are hard to miss, most people don’t even know it’s there; in fact, I wander for some time around the train station before an attendant at the information booth directs me to the correct place.
 When I arrive, a white-gloved porter whisks away my bag, and I’m invited to take a seat in one of the polished wood armchairs.
 Unlike the rest of the station, which is like any other train station these days, all fluorescent lighting and fast-food joints, this room is quiet, richly furnished, distinctly Old World, and hidden, a slightly dusty corner the world seems to have forgotten.
 This sets the tone for the entire trip.
-For though the Orient Express is known the world over, there’s also something a bit secretive about it.
+Though the Orient Express is known the world over, there’s also something a bit secretive about it.
 Or as Max, an acquaintance I make on the train, will put it as we relax in the bar cart to live jazz later that night: “It’s like we’re in a bubble within a bubble.”

 At its maximum length, the train consists of 17 carriages.
 Three of those are restaurants, one is a bar, and the rest are sleeper cabins.
 All of it has been lovingly restored down to the finest detail, from the Art Deco marquetry designed by René Prou in sleeping car 3309 to the Lalique glass panels in dining car 4141.
 Max is wrong: The Orient Express isn’t a bubble.
 It’s a time capsule.